satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 3. String immutable

+In summary, String immutability in Java provides benefits in terms of security, thread safety, performance, and code simplicity.
+By preventing changes to string objects after they are created, Java helps ensure consistent behavior and reduces the risk of bugs and security vulnerabilities in applications.

 4. Pass failed in collection
 5. How to pass data from one application to another application

+Choosing the Right Approach:
+REST APIs: Best for synchronous communication over HTTP.
+Messaging (RabbitMQ, Kafka): Ideal for asynchronous communication.
+Database Sharing: Suitable for applications that interact with a shared database.
+File Sharing: Good for simple, low-latency communication between applications.
+RPC (gRPC): Great for high-performance, remote method invocations.

 6. How to read the application.property file

 In a Spring Boot application, you can read properties from the application.properties (or application.yml) file using various methods, including using the @Value annotation, @ConfigurationProperties annotation, or by directly injecting the Environment object.
 Here are the approaches: